 HEPA Air Purifiers

-If an air purifier has an industry-standard HEPA filter (high-efficiency particulate air filter), it can remove up to 99.97 percent of airborne particulates at a size of 0.3 microns or larger, which includes pet dander.
-To put that into perspective, a micron is only 0.00004 of an inch in length, so HEPA filters will trap even microscopic particles that are too small to see with the human eye.
+If an air purifier has an industry-standard HEPA filter, it can remove up to 99.97 percent of airborne particulates at a size of 0.3 microns or larger, which includes pet dander and small smoke particles.
+To put that into perspective, a micron is only 0.00004 inch in length, so HEPA air purifiers will trap even microscopic particles that are too small to see with the human eye.

-Be aware, because they’re so dense and efficient at trapping tiny particles, HEPA filters tend to clog quickly, and HEPA replacement filters are on the pricey side compared with other types of replacement filters.
-However, if the air cleaner has one or more prefilters to trap larger particulates, the costly HEPA filter will often last longer, up to 2 years or more, before replacement is necessary.
+HEPA filters are dense and tend to clog quickly, though.
+Replacement HEPA filters are on the pricey side compared to other types of replacement filters.
+For this reason, the best purifiers for pets have one or more prefilters to trap larger particulates.
+This allows the costly HEPA filter to last longer—up to 2 years or more—before replacement is necessary.

 Air purifiers with carbon filters keep odors down to a minimum.
 Activated charcoal, the filter’s main ingredient, can filter out whiffs of wet dog or cat litter box odors to help keep the home smelling fresh.
-Activated carbon air purifiers also can come with additional filters within the same unit, working double-duty to remove odors and trap airborne particulates.
+Activated-carbon air purifiers also can come with additional air filters within the same unit, working double duty to remove odors and trap airborne particulates.

 UV Air Purifiers

-Air purifiers with ultraviolet (UV) technology are designed to kill microorganisms such as viruses and bacteria.
+Air purifiers with UV technology are designed to kill microorganisms such as viruses and bacteria.
 They perform the task by drawing in the air past a strong UV light stream that destroys the microbes.

 A negative ion is an electrically charged oxygen molecule with an added electron.
-Negative ions occur naturally after events such as lightning strikes or as a result of bright ultraviolet sun rays.
-A negative ion air purifier artificially produces negative ions, and rather than drawing in air and trapping contaminates, this type of air cleaner injects invisible puffs of negative ions into a room.
+Negative ions occur naturally after events such as lightning strikes or as a result of bright UV sun rays.
+A negative-ion air purifier artificially produces negative ions, and rather than drawing in air and trapping contaminates, this type of air cleaner injects invisible puffs of negative ions into a room.

-According to the EPA, inhaling ozone might be detrimental to the human respiratory system and can result in symptoms such as coughing, difficulty breathing, and throat irritation.
-As is the case with negative ion purifiers, ozone generators don’t actually remove pollutants from the room; they just give the room a fresh rain scent.
+According to the Environmental Protection Agency (EPA), inhaling ozone might be detrimental to the human respiratory system and can result in symptoms such as coughing, difficulty breathing, and throat irritation.
+As is the case with negative-ion purifiers, ozone generators don’t actually remove pollutants from the room; they just give the room a fresh rain scent.

 Air purifier labels might indicate the approximate square footage of the room that the units will treat effectively.
 Alternatively, they may be labeled as either small, medium, large, or whole-house purifiers.